Syracuse Orange women's basketball

 The Syracuse Orange women's basketball program is an intercollegiate women's basketball team representing Syracuse University.
 The program is classified in the NCAA's Division I, and the team competes in the Atlantic Coast Conference.
-The Orange play their home basketball games at the Carrier Dome in the University Hill neighborhood of Syracuse, New York.
+The Orange play their home basketball games at the JMA Wireless Dome, originally the Carrier Dome, in the University Hill neighborhood of Syracuse, New York.
 The team is coached by Felisha Legette-Jack.

 History

 Basketball started at Syracuse in 1898, playing against Hamilton Ontario YMCA.
 The Varsity team was fielded in 1971.

 2015-2016 was one of the most notable seasons for Syracuse Women's basketball, gaining the highest seed in the NCAA tournament.